Etejerina/a-walk-in-python/day_3.md

 }
 ```

-There are alse two important methods in order to know a dicts content.
+There are also two important methods in order to know a dicts content.
 One is *keys* and the other is *values*.

 Let's see...